amberjrivera/ee-upgrades-propensity/README.md

 I did this a bit by swapping in different methods for dimensionality reduction/feature selection, but that became less important when I selected the [Random Forest/Gradient Boosting] algorithm, which already does a good job of handling highly correlated attributes and high dimension datasets.
 In future iterations of the analysis, I'd like to swap out various imputation techniques for missing data, to see if there is any more performance to squeeze out of the algorithm.

-*[potential visual: performance comparison when undersampling the majority class versus SMOTE]*
+*[potential visual: performance comparison when undersampling the majority class vs boostrapping vs SMOTE]*

 Here's a map that demonstrates the model's performance.
 I backtested my model on historic data for 2016 to see how my predictions compared to reality.